philipturner/differentiation-ios-demo/README.md

 ## Rationale

 The purpose of this demo is to make a case for the resurrection of Swift for TensorFlow.
-Python ML libraries cannot run on iOS devices, but real-time machine learning can make apps more intelligent.
-With stable autodiff and a new Metal GPU backend, more opportunities and flexible workflows could be unlocked for mobile app developers.
+Python ML libraries cannot run on iOS devices, yet real-time machine learning makes apps more intelligent.
+With stable autodiff and a Metal GPU backend, new opportunities and flexible workflows could be unlocked for mobile app developers.